Bulgarian Public Transport Guide

 The bus fare for one trip within the city or town is usually 1 to 1.5 BGN.
 In some cities there are conductors on buses, in other cities you will buy tickets from drivers, and in still others you will need to buy tickets in advance, before you get on the bus.

 Many city lines also reach destinations which are in fact outside city ranges.
 For instance, buses in the Nessebar resort can take you to the nearby Elenite resort.
-Travelling to destinations outside cities depends on the destination you are riding to.
+Traveling to destinations outside cities depends on the destination you are riding to.

 Usually buses follow schedules, but there are lines serviced every 30 minutes or every hour.
-You can take a photo of the schedule, in order to organize your time in a better way.

-When you are travelling to nearby cities or towns, the most convenient method of transport is via bus.
+When you are traveling to nearby cities or towns, the most convenient method of transport is via bus.
 Buses usually stop only at the bus station in the respective city or town (a bus station is “avtogara” in Bulgarian).
 You can buy tickets at stations, in the general tickets department, in the respective department for the destination, or from the driver, depending on the bus company servicing the line.

 Buses are of different quality, from modern tourist buses with air conditioning to tiny minibuses which are not very new.